 6.1.
 Returns for credit or exchange will only be accepted within 7 days from date of invoice.
 Credit or exchange for goods returned after this period is at Safety & Mobility’s discretion.

 6.2.
 Returned goods will only be accepted for credit or exchange if the goods are unused, undamaged and in a resalable condition complete with original packaging and with all product documentation included.
-Please note that due to our infection control policy and standards all cushions, food related, bathroom, bedroom and toilet items are non-returnable and non-refundable.
+Due to our infection control policy, we do not accept change of mind returns.

 6.3.
 Goods must be returned at the Customers expense and prior to return a “Return Authorisation Number” (RAN) must be obtained from Safety & Mobility and this number should be clearly marked on the returned package.

 6.4.
 All goods specifically manufactured or ordered for the Customer will not be returnable except due to defect unless otherwise agreed to in writing.

 8.1.
 Notwithstanding anything herein Safety & Mobility warrants that the Goods and Services provided by Safety & Mobility are free from defective design, materials, and workmanship and are fit for the purpose they are intended for a period from the date of Safety & Mobility’s original invoice: